jeremymiller99/NPCVoiceCreator/README.md

 Segments are sped up according to the Speed parameter, creating the rapid-fire speech pattern typical of NPC dialogue.

 ### 4. Reassembly
-The processed segments are reconnected with small gaps between them, creating the distinctive choppy, staccato effect that makes Animalese instantly recognizable.
+The processed segments are reconnected with small gaps between them, creating the distinctive choppy, staccato effect characteristic of NPC speech.

 ## Notes